teefortech/Techtonz/_posts/2026-08-02-variables-in-python.md

 featured: true
 ---

 Variables are one of the first ideas you meet in Python.
-They let you store values and reuse them later — numbers, text, lists, and more.
+They let you store values and reuse them later, including numbers, text, lists, and more.

 Think of a variable as a **labeled box**.
 You put something in the box, give it a name, and use that name whenever you need the value.